nvmcommunity/alchemist-restful-api/README.md

 $sort->getDirection();
 ```

-## More details in each component of the library
+## More explanation about each component

+Below are the detailed explanations of each component that you can use to build your API interface.

 ### Field Selector

-The Field Selector is one of the features of Alchemist Restful API, it allows your API client selecting the fields that they want retrieved, ensuring that all retrieved fields are within your control.
-In addition, you can do the same with subsidiary fields.
+The Field Selector component allows your API client to select the fields they want to retrieve, ensuring that all retrieved fields are within your control.

 ```php
 use Nvmcommunity\Alchemist\RestfulApi\AlchemistRestfulApi;